janishahota/1000129-JANISHA_HOTA/README.md

+# Machine Learning and Deep Learning

+## Developing a Computer Vision-based Detection System using Machine Learning
-# Computer Vision-based Traffic Violation Detection System
+## Scenario 1:Computer Vision-based Traffic Violation Detection System

 **Student ID**: 1000129
 **Name**: Janisha Hota
-**School**: Delhi Public School, Bangalore North
+**School**: Delhi Public School Bangalore North
 **Email**: janishahota@gmail.com

 ---

 ## Introduction:
-Computer vision is a field of artificial intelligence (AI) that uses machine learning and neural networks to teach computers and systems to derive meaningful information from digital images, videos and other visual inputs—and to make recommendations or take actions when they see defects or issues.
+Computer vision is a field of Artificial Intelligence (AI) that uses machine learning and neural networks to teach computers and systems to derive meaningful information from digital images, videos and other visual inputs—and to make recommendations or take actions when they see defects or issues.
 (2) Nowadays, Computer vision is in great demand and used in different areas, including robotics, manufacturing, healthcare, etc. (3)

 ---

 ## Problem Statement:
 Road Rules Are Not Suggestions – They’re Lifesavers.
 (5) Following traffic rules and safety guidelines is of the utmost importance to avoid life-threatening accidents from occurring.
 According to official statistics published by the Ministry of Road Transport and Highways (MoRTH), 153,972 persons were killed in road crashes in the year 2021 in India.
 This corresponds to 11.3 deaths per 100,000 population.
 (1) With enforced regulations and fines to discourage irresponsible driving, this rate will decrease.
-Due to the rise in private vehicles in India over the past few years due to the pandemic, the workload on the traffic police has greatly increased too.
+Due to the rise in private vehicles in India over the past few years, the workload on the traffic police has greatly increased too.
 In case of any incidents or traffic rules violations, there should be repercussions for the perpetrator, to ensure safety and mindfulness on roads.

 ---

 ## Goal and Objective:
-To create an AI Traffic violation detection model that can detect red light running, triples riding, using a phone while driving and helmet detection on a two-wheeler using computer vision and machine learning.
+To create an AI Traffic violation detection model that can detect red light running and using a phone while driving for a four-wheeler, and helmet detection and triples riding for a two-wheeler using computer vision and machine learning.

 ---